BJhof/llm_opcua_tools/README.md

 This repository contains supporting material for the paper:

-**Beyond touch-based HMI: Control your machines in natural language by utilizing large language models and OPC UA**
+**Beyond touch-based human-machine-interface: Control your machines in natural language by utilizing large language models and OPC UA**

 DOI: https://doi.org/10.48550/arXiv.2510.11300